Peter Joseph Jugis: Bishop of Charlotte

 On August 1, 2003, Pope John Paul II named Jugis as the fourth bishop of Charlotte.
 On October 24, 2003, Jugis received his episcopal consecration at St. Matthew Church in Charlotte from Donoghue, with Bishops William Curlin and Francis Gossman serving as co-consecrators.

 In 2013, the Survivors Network of those Abused by Priests (SNAP) criticized Jugis for not warning families in their diocese about Raymond P. Melville, a former Catholic priest who had moved to North Carolina.
 Melville had previously been accused of sexual abuse in Maine and Maryland.

 Jugis asked for calm among the community in 2015 at Charlotte Catholic High School after a speech there by Sister Jane Dominic Laurel.
 Many parents had been upset by Laurel's remarks on single parenthood, LGBTQ people and divorce.
 At one point, Laurel stated that children raised by single parents had a greater chance of becoming gay or lesbian.
 Jugis also criticized parents for what he termed as disrespectful behavior towards Laurel.

 In August 2018, following the release of a Pennsylvania grand jury report on priests with credible accusations of sexual abuse of children, Jugis stated that the Diocese of Charlotte was investigating allegations of sexual abuse by clergy and encouraged Catholics to pray for all sexual abuse victims.
 In December 2019, he released a list of fourteen priests credibly accused of sexual abuse in the diocese since 1972.

-In July 2020, Jugis announced that he was banning Reverend Patrick Hoare, the newly appointed pastor of St. Matthew Parish in Charlotte, from active ministry on the recommendation of the diocesan lay review board.
+In July 2020, Jugis announced that he was banning Patrick Hoare, the newly appointed pastor of St. Matthew Parish in Charlotte, from active ministry on the recommendation of the diocesan lay review board.
 Hoare's suspension stemmed from a credible allegation of sexual abuse in Pennsylvania in the 1990s.

 Retirement and legacy

 Jugis submitted his resignation as bishop of Charlotte to the Vatican in June 2023, citing a chronic kidney condition that prevented him from performing his duties.
-Jugis is the longest serving bishop in the diocese, having served for over 20 years.
+Jugis is the longest-serving bishop in the diocese, having served for over 20 years.
 Pope Francis accepted his resignation on April 9, 2024.